kuzzleio/sdk-javascript/doc/7/getting-started/react-native/index.md

 ## Get the username
 First of all, we need to know the user's name.
-Let's start by creating the following file _screens/Login/Login.js_ and add some imports.
+Let's start creating the following file _screens/Login/Login.js_ and add some imports.

 <<< ./snippets/Login.js.snippet:1[js]

-Then we must to export our `Login` class with the render function:
+Then we must export our `Login` class with the render function:

 <<< ./snippets/Login.js.snippet:2[js]

 As you can see, this component has no state.
-It'll send the typed username to his parent composent by a `onSubmitName` method passed as props.
+It'll send the typed username to his parent component by a `onSubmitName` method passed as props.

-To finish, we can add some style properties to let our login page looks better.
+To finish, we can add some style properties to let our login page looks prettier.

 <<< ./snippets/Login.js.snippet:3[js]